 Welcome to my list of the best Oregon engagement photo locations!
-Throughout my photography career, I’ve traveled far and wide around Oregon and compiled this list of stunning backdrops.
+Throughout my photography career, I’ve traveled far and wide around Oregon and SW Washington and compiled this list of stunning backdrops.
 These spots range from the Gorge, the coast, the mountains, and the city (with a few extras in between).

 The biggest concern couples usually bring to me is that they don’t know how to pose in front of the camera.
 I’m here to assure you that almost everyone feels this way, and it’s my job to guide you through poses and prompts that will give you photos you love.
 It can also be fun to bring props to your session, such as a bottle of champagne to pop and celebrate your engagement, or lay out an elaborate picnic with a view.
 There are endless options and I’m all ears to make the engagement session of your dreams come true!